 |Date reported||Original region||Name||Mutation||Impact||Comment|

 |Quickly became main global strain.||Increased the replication efficiency and transmissibility.
 NAbs still recognised|

-|June 2020||Denmark||By November reported in more than 200 mink farms and in humans. >1.4 million animals culled.||Seven unique variants in S protein.||Mink-related outbreaks also reported in the Netherlands, Spain, Sweden, Italy and the US.||These are small and largely contained reports.
+|June 2020||Denmark||By November reported in more than 200 mink farms and in humans. >1.4 million animals culled.||7 unique variants in S protein.||Mink-related outbreaks also reported in the Netherlands, Spain, Sweden, Italy and the US.||These are small and largely contained reports.
 No information on impact on vaccines.|

-|August 2020.||UK (Kent)||B.1.1.7
+|August 2020.||UK (Kent)||WHO: Alpha.

-|N501Y S-protein||Expanded in UK Nov to Jan. >600 cases reported in 33 US states.||Increased transmission.
+|23 mutations including N501Y and others in S-protein.||Expanded in UK Nov to Jan. >600 cases reported in 33 US states.||Increased transmission.

 NAbs still recognised by Oxford, Pfizer and Moderna vaccines.
 Reduces sensitivity to neutralising Abs.

-|17 unique mutations in both S and N terminal including K417N, E484K and N501Y).||Already reported in 30 countries including 5 cases in US.||E484K might cause some reduction in NAb but impact is not fully known.
+|17 unique mutations in both S and N terminal including K417N, E484K and N501Y).||Already reported in 50 countries including the US.||E484K might cause some reduction in NAb but impact is not fully known.
 Reduced efficacy has been reported to Pfizer, Moderna, Oxford and Novavax vaccines.

 Reduces sensitivity to neutralising Abs.

-|January 2021.||Brazil (but detected in travelers to Japan).||P.1 (also as 20J/501Y.V3)
+|January 2021.||Brazil (but detected in travelers to Japan).||WHO: Gamma.

 |More sequence changes in both S and N terminal including K417N, E484K and N501Y).||Already reported in many countries including Japan, Brazil, Germany and the US.||Not yet known.|